New Zealand Boys' Clothes: Chronologies

 The 20th Century

 New Zealand fashions continued to primarily follow British fashions.
-Most New Zealand families still maintained contacts with English relatives and English publications were widely followed, incliding fashion and sewing publications.
+Most New Zealand families still maintained contacts with English relatives and English publications were widely followed, including fashion and sewing publications.
+Youngr boys might have wide-brimmed hats with their Fauntleroy suits and sailor suits.
 Boys wore peaked caps to school.
-Younger boys might wear sailor hats and caps.
 Boys wore blouses with large collars.
-Most boys at the turn of the century generally wore kneepants or knickers with long dark stockings.
-By the 1910s, shortpants and knickers became more common.
-Sailor suits were very popular for primary school children and there were many different styles.
+Most boys at the turn of the century generally wore knee pants or knickers with bare feet or long dark stockings when shies were worn.
 Eton collars were often worn to school or for Sunday best.
 During the summer most boys went barefoot.
 Britain continued to be the primary focus of most New Zelanders and the dominance of English fashion was a reflection of this.
-World War I (1914-18) was, however, a sobering experiences.
-New Zealandes enthusiastically came to England's assistance, but the losses were horrendous.
-Memorials to the War dead dot virtually every New Zealand town and city.
-Some after the War began questioning their ties with Britain.
+One major difference was how common to go barefoot, especially for boys.

 Most boys wore shorts pants, often going barefoot.
 Secondary schools geneerally required short pants uniforms, but state primary schools rarely required uniforms.